Attaulhaleem/smart-dumbbell/README.md

 ### Acknowledgements

-The Smart Dumbbell was largely inspired by <a href="https://microchipdeveloper.com/machine-learning:smartbell-with-edge-impulse">this project</a>.
+The idea for the Smart Dumbbell came from <a href="https://microchipdeveloper.com/machine-learning:smartbell-with-edge-impulse">this project</a>.

-<a href="https://www.coursera.org/learn/introduction-to-embedded-machine-learning">This course</a> was instrumental in completing this project.